 (you can also just blend it).
 I then let it sit in the fridge for a bit, top it with berries, cinnamon, and a touch of pure maple syrup.
 It feels like berries with whipped cream, but a much healthier alternative!

 I think there’s a pretty common theme here, and that is GREENS!
 Foods that are (naturally) green are amazing for your skin.
 Don’t be afraid to really pack them in there.
 They support detoxification, a healthy microbiome, and ensure your skin is getting of the essential micronutrients to support a healthy glow.
 For many people, clearing your skin will require more than dietary changes.
 While food should always come first, sometimes your body just needs a little more help!
-With that said, if you need additional support, you can schedule a free consultation with me here!
+With that said, if you need additional support, you can send me an email for more information about my coaching!

 If you like these kinds of posts, leave a comment below and I’ll do more in the future!